 In 1991, Vaclav Havel had been president for just short of 2 years when John Hejduk was invited to Prague Castle for an exhibition of his work.
 He brought with him a copy of the Georgia Tech structures which were dedicated to Vaclav Havel and were installed in the Imperial Gardens at Prague Castle.
 These original houses had fallen into disrepair by the year 2000 and were removed to storage.

 John Hejduk died in the year 2000 but it was his wish that the sculptures find a permanent home in the city.
 In 2014 it was agreed that the city of Prague would have free copyright license to build the structures on one condition, that James Williamson oversaw the project.
 The contract was given to the Kruntorád metalworks.
 This time it was to be all metal, Jan Palach in Stainless Steel shot blasted with glass, the Mother made of Corten Steel (also called Weathering Steel).

 The inauguration was January 16th 2016.
 The original plan was to position them directly in front of the Rudolfinum but the statue of Antonin Dvorak would have been moved.
-Instead they picked a spot 100 metres away fittingly adjacent to the Faculty of Arts and Design (Umprum in the map above).
+Instead they picked a spot 100 metres away fittingly adjacent to the Faculty of Arts, Architecture and Design (Umprum in the map above).
 It has a new name, “The House of the Son and the House of the Mother” in recognition of Jan Palach’s own words.

 Read the House of Suicide – Gallery Hlavni Mesto Praha (Google Translate is required)